103 Science/Mathematics Bldg.

 BIO-498 - Honors Thesis in Biology

 This is a research and seminar course in which junior or senior level students who are members of the Honors and/or Teaching Fellows Programs conduct original laboratory, field, or library based research.
 Students are required to present their research orally and in written form.
 The project must meet Honors Program thesis requirements as well as expectations of the biology faculty.
+Prerequisite: BIO-299 or permission of instructor.

 BIO-499 - Senior Research